 Freedom of information

-The Victorian Freedom of Information Act 1982 gives members of the community, including staff and students ("the applicant") the right to:
+The Victorian Freedom of Information Act 1982 gives members of the community, including staff and students the right to:

-- Access documents about the applicant's personal affairs and the activities of the University; and
+- Access documents about their personal affairs and the activities of the University; and

-- Request that incorrect or misleading information held by the University, about the personal affairs of the applicant, be amended or removed.
+- Request incorrect or misleading information about them held by the University be amended or removed.

 University policies are available at Policy Central.
-If a policy is not available at this address, please contact Liz Doyle, Policy Systems Administrator, University Registrar's Directorate, Learning and Quality on 03 5327 9368.
+If a policy is not available at this address, please contact Liz Doyle, Policy Systems Administrator on 03 5327 9368.

 Categories of documents